 Doctoral Degree in Geography

-Earning a Ph.D. in geography prepares graduates for many of the highest-paying positions in the field, including positions in academia, research, and management.
-During a doctoral program in geography, graduate students complete coursework in their specialization.
+Earning a Ph.D. in geography prepares graduates for many of the most lucrative jobs in the field, including positions in academia, research, and management.
+During a doctoral program in geography, students complete coursework in their specialization.
 This training prepares doctoral students for qualifying examinations, which test their preparation for writing a dissertation.

-Doctoral students who advance to Ph.D. candidacy conduct original research in their specialization, under the supervision of a faculty advisor.
+Doctoral students who advance to Ph.D. candidacy conduct original research in their specialization under the supervision of a faculty advisor.
 Doctoral students then write a dissertation, which they defend before their advisor and a faculty committee.
-The training during a doctoral program strengthens research skills and expertise in geography.

 Several career paths in geography require or strongly prefer candidates with a doctorate.
-Academic positions, particularly tenure-track professors, often hold a Ph.D. in their field.
-Administrative roles in academia, which offer among the highest salaries, also typically prefer candidates with a doctorate and experience as a professor.
+Academic professionals, particularly tenured professors, often hold a Ph.D. in their field.
+Administrative roles in academia also typically prefer candidates with a doctorate and experience as a professor.

 - Geography Professor

 Geography professors teach courses in their specialization at community colleges, four-year colleges, and universities.
 They design syllabi to educate students on geography, assess student learning, and mentor undergraduate and graduate learners studying geography.
 Many geography professors also conduct research and publish their work in academic journals.